hlapp/node-red-contrib-wirelesstag/README.md

 * The API connection (email, password, and base URI for the JSON Web API server).
+* (Optional) The message topic, or a topic prefix.
+If left empty, the topic is auto-generated.
+* (Optional) A name for the node.
+If left empty, the name is auto-generated from the tag and sensor names.

+For _wirelesstag-s_ nodes, the following are also available:

 * The tag manager, tag, and sensor for which to report data.
 The lists of available choices are auto-populated.
-* Optionally, the message topic.
-If left empty, the topic is auto-generated.
-* Optionally, a name for the node.
-If left empty, the name is auto-generated from the tag and sensor names.
+* Whether to auto-update the tag's attribute and sensor data from the server.
+  Default is yes.
+If disabled, the input capability (see below) must be used to trigger data updates.

 ### Output

-The message sent by the node will have the following properties aside from `topic`:
+Both nodes send messages with the following properties and structure (aside from `topic`):

-* `msg.payload` with properties `reading` (the sensor's current reading), `eventState` (the current state, such as _Normal_, _Too High_, etc), and `armed` (true if the sensor is armed and false otherwise).
+* `msg.payload` with properties `sensor` (the kind of sensor), `reading` (the sensor's current reading), `eventState` (the current state, such as _Normal_, _Too High_, etc), and `armed` (true if the sensor is armed and false otherwise).
 * `msg.sensorConfig`: the properties of the monitoring configuration for the sensor, will depend on the sensor.
 * `msg.tag`: additional properties of the tag (`name`, `uuid`,